SiloCityLabs/blog/content/post/2018/2018-11-23-secure-backups-without-the-cloud.md

 <!--more-->

-<iframe src="https://www.youtube.com/embed/u2yEVUMQyZY" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"><span data-mce-type="bookmark" style="display: inline-block; width: 0px; overflow: hidden; line-height: 0;" class="mce_SELRES_start">﻿</span></iframe>
+{{< youtube u2yEVUMQyZY >}}

 During the video you will notice he manages to burn the enclosure under serious fire directly for a bit.
 There are also other videos of ioSafe products under direct flames for extended periods of time and direct water blasts from the fire department after.
 Here we have the drive pulled out from the crisp enclosure.

 ![](/uploads/2018/11/Untitled-1.png)

 Some of you may notice something you will immediately not like, TOSHIBA.
 I reached out to ioSafe to see if I can have it made with a brand I trust a little better.
 I have not had a response in 2 weeks.
 After some time stewing I really wanted this product but the drive inside really annoyed me.
 I have had more Toshiba&#8217;s die on me from experience in data centers than any other brand.
 I found a solution to this problem.
 I am going to show you the steps I am taking to protect the lifespan of this drive but be able to leave it plugged in for long term backups.

 <strong>Requirements</strong>: Linux OS, crontab, rsync, hdparm

   * I start off by plugging in my new drive and formatting it.